Trickett-Liam/data-engineer-test/README.md

        which python

-4.Paste in the interpetor path.
+4. Paste into the interpetor path.

 ### **4️⃣ Install Dependencies**
     pip install -r requirements.txt